aletheon/eleutherios-mvp/README.md

 - An analogue or digital agent (human, API, IoT, AI)
 - Services may be free or paid (via Stripe, PayPal, etc.)
 - Attributes include Price, Size, Color, Quantity (extensible)
-- Services connect to Policies and instantiate behaviour
+- Services consume Policies to inherit their behaviour

 ### Data = Storage
 - The storage layer — all policy, forum, and service activity